 SOC-UA 474 Offered every two years.
 4 points.

 How and for what purposes has the idea of “terrorism” been conceptualized and used by politicians, journalists, and scholars?
 How have scholars attempted to explain terrorism and political violence?
-Why and under what conditions does collective violence and terrorism in particular seem to arise?
-Are terrorism or other forms of political violence ever justified?
-And does terrorism or violence actually work?
+Are terrorism and other forms of political violence ever justified?
+Does terrorism or violence actually work?
 To answer these questions, we will examine a wide range of historical cases of terrorism and political violence in the modern world.

 Education, Art, Religion, Culture, and Science Cluster